|

 From the middle of the 19th century in countries with a primary

-iron and steel industry like Germany, England and the USA there
+iron and steel industry like Germany, England and the USA many designers experimented with

 skates.
 They should be stronger, last longer and have economic